 The key product is $q_v^* \star \nabla_Q q_v$.
-Through quaternion algebra (see Appendix~\ref{app:velocity_extraction} for detailed calculation), the scalar divergence term $\nabla \cdot \mathbf{v}$ contributes only to the real part, while the velocity gradient tensor components project onto the imaginary quaternion part.
-For flows where velocity variations are smooth on the scale $\ell$ (quantified by $|\nabla\mathbf{v}| \cdot \ell \ll 1$), we have:
+Through quaternion algebra detailed in Appendix~\ref{app:velocity_extraction}, the scalar divergence term $\nabla \cdot \mathbf{v}$ contributes only to the real part, while the velocity gradient tensor components project onto the imaginary quaternion part.
+For flows where velocity variations are smooth on the scale $\ell$, quantified by $|\nabla\mathbf{v}| \cdot \ell \ll 1$, we have:

-In the regime where $|\nabla\mathbf{v}| \cdot \ell \ll 1$ (corresponding to physically relevant flows away from sharp boundaries), the higher-order corrections are negligible.
+In the regime where $|\nabla\mathbf{v}| \cdot \ell \ll 1$, corresponding to physically relevant flows away from sharp boundaries, the higher-order corrections are negligible.
 Extracting the vector part and multiplying by $\hbar_f/\ell$ yields Eq.~\eqref{eq:velocity_extract}.

-\subsection{Holomorphic Incompressibility Constraint}
+\subsection{Holomorphic incompressibility constraint}

 The quaternion structure allows incompressibility to appear as a holomorphic constraint.
-Computing the quaternion gradient of the logarithm (see Appendix~\ref{app:logarithm_gradient} for complete derivation):
+Computing the quaternion gradient of the wavefunction logarithm (see Appendix~\ref{app:logarithm_gradient} for the complete derivation):

 where the real part gives: